isomerpages/moe-yishunpri/_ccas/Clubs/ART & CRAFTS.md

 ### <u>Our Outstanding Budding Artist and Her Masterpiece</u>

-Our P6 Integrity pupil, Frances C.D’s stunning picture of the dandelions was chosen to be the cover page of our 2018 Pupil’s Handbook.
-She inspires us through her talent and her quest for sheer beauty as illustrated in her masterpiece.
+<p style="text-align: justify;">Our P6 Integrity pupil, Frances C.D’s stunning picture of the dandelions was chosen to be the cover page of our 2018 Pupil’s Handbook.
+She inspires us through her talent and her quest for sheer beauty as illustrated in her masterpiece.</p>

 ![](/images/CCAs/Art%20&%20Crafts/ArtClub_2018_19.jpg)